edfrance/edfrance.github.io/_pages/about.md

   - /about.html
 ---

-I am an eighth-semester student of Economics at the Pontificia Universidad Católica del Perú (PUCP).
+I am an nineth-semester student of Economics at the Pontificia Universidad Católica del Perú (PUCP).
 My main interests are chess, soccer, finance and data science.